-One reason that myths about community colleges continue to persist is a lack of accurate information, particularly on university campuses.
+One reason that community college myths persist is a lack of accurate information, particularly on university campuses.
 A recent report by Louisiana State University revealed that community college transfer students at that school experience “a sense of inferiority that pollutes their college experience.”
-According to school officials, the primary reason that negative perceptions exist is because just six percent of LSU’s students come to campus from a two-year institution.
+According to school officials, negative perceptions exist because just six percent of LSU’s students come to campus from a two-year institution.
 The institution’s president, F. King Alexander, says that boosting that number will reduce the stigma transfer students encounter.

-Coming from California State University, Long Beach, where 50 percent of students transferred in from a community college, Alexander knows what he’s talking about.
+Alexander knows what he's talking about, coming from California State University, Long Beach, where 50 percent of students transferred in from a community college.
 Students that transferred there, he said, “were not stereotyped” because of the sheer number of them on campus.
-Another factor that has helped erase the stigma of being a community college student is that California has led the way in making the transfer process as smooth as possible.
+Another factor that has helped erase the stigma of being a community college student is that California has made the transfer process as smooth as possible.
 The state’s Assist system provides detailed information regarding how credits will transfer from California’s community college system to the University of California and California State University systems.
-Students can logon to the system to explore how their credits will transfer based on the school they’ve attended, the school they plan to transfer to, or by the major they have chosen.
+Students can log in to the system to explore how their credits will transfer based on their school, the school they plan to transfer to, or the major they have chosen.

-Furthermore, several members of the University of California system offer guaranteed admission for California community college students.
-In some cases, these students have priority over students from four-year institutions, both in state and out-of-state.
+Furthermore, several University of California system members offer guaranteed admission for California community college students.
+In some cases, these students have priority over students from four-year institutions, both in-state and out-of-state.

-The California State University system offers priority transfer agreements to the state’s community college students as well.
-It is because of these programs, as well as campus-specific services for transfer students, that California’s universities have such an enormous number of community college transfer students.
-These programs also go a long way in dispelling negative stereotypes about students that choose to attend a community college.
+The California State University system also offers priority transfer agreements to the state’s community college students.
+Because of these programs and campus-specific services for transfer students, California’s universities have many community college transfer students.
+These programs also go a long way in dispelling negative stereotypes about students who choose to attend a community college.

-LSU hopes that the Bridge program will eventually boost the number of transfer students on campus to 20 percent.
-In the meantime, students in the program still face some negative attitudes about coming from a community college, but things are getting better.
-Bridge program graduates are quick to point out that despite some negative perceptions about the academic abilities of community college students, there are no noticeable differences in the quality of education they received at Baton Rouge Community College and at LSU.
+LSU hopes the Bridge program will eventually boost the number of transfer students on campus to 20 percent.
+In the meantime, students in the program still face negative attitudes about coming from a community college, but things are improving.
+Bridge program graduates are quick to point out that despite some negative perceptions about the academic abilities of community college students, there are no noticeable differences in the quality of education they received at Baton Rouge Community College and LSU.
 As one student put it, “as long as you put in the work and the time, then you’re going to get out of it as much as you put in.”
-And as long as community college students continue to work hard and be successful upon transfer to a university, negative perceptions will eventually go away.
+As long as community college students continue to work hard and succeed upon transfer to a university, negative perceptions will eventually disappear.